ericyounger/Relay/README.md

 npm install
 ```

-#### Database setup:
-Uses a MySQL database, see inside folder SQL for creating database tables.

-##### Instructions:
-While inside server folder, make a ".env" file and add the environment variables to it:
+While inside server folder, make a ".env" file and add environment variables to it that matches your database setup:

 ```
 DB_DATABASE_NAME="database name"